gibbok/notes-next-js/README.md

 #### Static generation with data using `getStaticProps`
 The `getStaticProps` is an synch function which runs at build time, in that function we can fetch external data and pass to the props of the component for that page. notes: in dev mode `getStaticProps` run on each request.
+Notes:
+- Next.js polyfills `fetch()` by default on both client and server.
+- `getStaticProps` only runs on the server-side.
+It will never run on the client-side.
+It won’t even be included in the JS bundle for the browser.
+That means you can write code such as direct database queries without them being sent to browsers.

 ## Others